-- When you are learning ballroom dancing in group classes, you’ll have one instructor and a number of students.
+- When you are learning ballroom dancing in group classes, you’ll have one or two instructors and a number of students.
 Men line up on one side, ladies are on the opposite side facing the men.
 Your instructor will be in the middle.

 - Most of the time it’s not necessary to bring a partner to class.
 Teachers will have you rotate partners so you can get a chance to practice with a mix of people.

 - Ideally, you’ll register for a series of classes meeting once or twice a week for anywhere from 4-8 weeks.
 This will allow for continuity.

 - Often, each lesson will focus on one dance to allow time for plenty of repetition.
 An exception would be an introductory class where a number of dances are touched on so you can get a sense of what they’re like and what the classes will be like.